A Heck of a Guy Christmas Tradition

 Lawanda’s glance of that communal myth, made all but inevitable by the ongoing machinations of a family smitten with her, distilled and condensed the innocence, security, delight, unalloyed joyfulness, enchantment, affection, and all that is special in a childhood that was imperfect, which all childhoods are, but suffused with love, which is not true of all childhoods.

-My own Christmas wish is for each of you to be
+Our Christmas wish is for each of you to be

 likewise blessed, today and every day,

 with signs and emblems that you are loved

 - Lady Lawanda is the blogonym (and, I hasten to add, the self-chosen blogonym) of the woman in my life for the too few years before she died from breast cancer in June 2008.
 Lady Lawanda was a profoundly important and positive force in her close-knit neighborhood and the school where she was an especially effective and innovative teacher and leader.
 She was also a central, vital element in the lives of her family, her friends, and, not least, my children and me.
 I miss both Julie and Lawanda every day. [↩]